DESIGN SYSTEMS DESIGNER

 1.

-Short Lists: Direct Drag-and-Drop
+Direct Drag-and-Drop

 For short lists, items can be reordered directly using a visible drag handle.
 Immediate visual feedback confirms the new position as the item is moved.